 Let’s Encrypt is a project that, although you might not think about it often, plays a huge role in securing the websites that you use every day – including our own FOSSlife.
-In this article, as part of our open source success series, we’ll look at the history and impressive achievements of the Let’s Encrypt project.
+In this article, we’ll look at the history and impressive achievements of the Let’s Encrypt project.

 Briefly, Let’s Encrypt is a free, automated, global certificate authority (CA) providing TLS certificates to 200 million websites.
 This service allows organizations to obtain, renew, and manage SSL/TLS certificates and thus enable secure HTTPS connections.
 According to the project website, their mission is “to create a more secure and privacy-respecting Web by promoting the widespread adoption of HTTPS.”

 That rate of adoption has been nothing short of phenomenal.
 In February of 2020, the organization marked a major milestone, issuing one billion total certificates.
 Additionally, back in June of 2017, approximately 58 percent of page loads used HTTPS globally (with 64 percent in the United States).
 In 2020, according to the announcement, 81 percent of page loads used HTTPS globally (with 91 percent in the US).
 “This is an incredible achievement.
 That’s a lot more privacy and security for everybody,” the announcement stated.

 As Josh Aas, the project’s co-founder, explained in the annual report, “I’ve tried to comprehend how much data about peoples’ lives this has protected, and tried even harder to comprehend what that means in human or privacy terms.
 It’s simply beyond my ability.”